New geometric structures on 3-manifolds: surgery and generalized geometry: -generalized complex structures

-Since this is the spinor representation, we refer to $\rho$ (or $\psi$) as spinors.
+Since this is essentially the spinor representation, we refer to $\rho$ (or $\psi$) as spinors.
 The annihilator of a spinor is isotropic for $\la\, , \ra$.
-The spinors having a maximally isotropic annihilator are called pure and are, up to product by a non-vanishing function, of the form
+The spinors having a maximally isotropic annihilator are called pure and are, pointwise, a nonzero multiple of the form